Back To Top

 (Image credit: Future)

-For a classic festive decorating scheme that exudes sophistication, opt for a gold Christmas tree theme.
+For a classic festive decorating scheme that exudes sophistication, opt for a vintage gold Christmas tree theme.
 If you're wondering how to decorate a Christmas tree with this metallic scheme, consider glass ornaments, metallic ribbons, stars, and hints of sparkle.

 Barn-style living space with exposed beams with dining table and christmas tree theme to show a natural woodland style